 Of all the memories you will create as a beekeeper, few will be as exciting and fulfilling as when you install your first bees in your first beehive.
 From that very moment, you transition from someone who was merely curious about bees to the role of the beekeeper.

 It is also when the real learning begins.
 Indeed, there are some who would say you are not yet a beekeeper!
-They might argue that until you have successfully seen your bees survive a winter you are not yet a beekeeper.
+They might argue that until you have successfully seen your bees survive a winter or two you are not yet a beekeeper.

 We say – hogwash!

 You have researched, purchased and installed a beehive and you have now installed your first bees.
 In our eyes, you can call yourself a beekeeper.